api3latam/.github/profile/README.md

 For developers and contributors visit our [Developer Docs](https://api3-1.gitbook.io/developer-documentation/).

 ## Who we are
 An independent team working on cool stuff related with Web3 technologies.
-Making the best out of API3 technologies, and exploring more crazy integrations to enhance the current desccentralized ecosystems
+Making the best out of API3 products, and exploring more crazy integrations to enhance the current desccentralized ecosystems

 ## Active Repositories
 - [Liquid Oracles](https://github.com/api3latam/liquid-oracles): Airnode and Beacon Implementations for Pyliquid and Liquid Tooling.